arafatm/arafatm.github.io/quotes.md

 > Limited Hangout: A common tactic by journos & politicians of revealing intriguing but relatively innocent info to satisfy curiosity and prevent discovery of more incriminating info.
 E.g. a politician accused of snorting cocaine may confess to having smoked marijuana at college. -- https://threadreaderapp.com/thread/1225561131122597896.html

 > Focusing Illusion: Nothing is ever as important as what you’re thinking about while you’re thinking about it.
 E.g. worrying about a thing makes the thing being worried about seem worse than it is.
-As Marcus Aurelius observed, "We suffer more often in imagination that in reality. -- https://threadreaderapp.com/thread/1225561131122597896.html
+As Marcus Aurelius observed, "We suffer more often in imagination that in reality." -- https://threadreaderapp.com/thread/1225561131122597896.html

 > Concept Creep: As a social issue such as racism or sexual harassment becomes rarer, people react by expanding their definition of it, creating the illusion that the issue is actually getting worse.
 I explain the process in detail here: https://rabbitholemag.com/how-progress-blinds-people-to-progress/ -- https://threadreaderapp.com/thread/1225561131122597896.html